owenwilljones/owen-website/pages/now.md

 ## Later on I'd like to...

-- tighten up my typescript knowledge
+- spend more time understanding design tokens
 - learn [Phaser](https://phaser.io/) and get one or more of my small game ideas on the screen
 - resume learning Brazilian Portuguese
 - pick up where I left off with Brazilian Jiu Jitsu